‘Multiple threats, multiple hazards.’ Aside from powerful wind, Florence could inundate the Carolinas, Virginia

 But Florence has defied historical patterns.

-Hurricanes can pivot at the last minute, and there continues to be uncertainties about Florence continue.
+Hurricanes can pivot at the last minute, and there are still uncertainties about Florence’s path.
 But the forecast track is ominously similar to what happened last year with Hurricane Harvey, which lost forward momentum as it moved out of the Gulf of Mexico and hit the Texas coast, parking itself over the Houston area and dropping up to 60 inches of rain, triggering historic flooding that continues to affect residents a year later.

 [The ‘Harvey Homeless’: A year after hurricane inundated Texas, some endure lingering effects]